GeekTrainer/learn-django/Module1/Module1_Introduction.md

-The Python language has quickly become one of the most popular programming languages and finding the right platform for your application is crucial for on time deployments.
-This module will discuss a popular framework named Django that is based on the Python language.
+Django is one of the most popular server-side web frameworks.
+Its primary focus is around data-driven websites, with commonly needed utilities pre-built into the platform.
+Built on Python, it offers flexibility and a wonderful collection of community built extensions.

+This module will introduce Django.
 In order to begin to understand the Django framework, we will take you through the types of applications that are best suited for deployment, installation, and creating your first program.

 In this module you will learn:
 - Why Django is great for quick deployment of web applications